Julito01/Lab-Project/README.md

 # Laboratory project
-This is a project of a Clinical analisys laboratory.
+This is a project of a Clinical analysis laboratory.
 Done with: Java + Swing + mySql.
 ## App features:
 ```
 -CRUD of: